davidkarpay/first_app/README.md

 # Ruby on Rails Tutorial: first application
+# A users controller was added to the users branch
 This is the first application for the
 [*Ruby on Rails Tutorial*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com)